-The theme selected for this year is suicide prevention.
-The goal is to raise awareness about how suicide impacts people around the world.
+The theme selected for this year was suicide prevention.
+The goal was to raise awareness about how suicide impacts people around the world.
 To improve knowledge of suicide prevention, reduce the stigma associated with suicide and suicidal thoughts, and let people who are struggling know that they are not alone.
-To support these goals, WHO has set aside October 10 for their “40 seconds of action” campaign.
-This campaign acknowledges that someone loses their life to suicide every 40 seconds, and encourages us to use that time to take action.
+To support these goals, WHO set aside October 10 for their “40 seconds of action” campaign.
+This campaign acknowledged that someone loses their life to suicide every 40 seconds, and encouraged us to use that time to take action.
 Whether that’s posting on social media to raise awareness, reaching out to a friend, or scheduling an appointment with a mental health professional.

-This year, the Day is supported by WHO, the International Association for Suicide Prevention, and United for Global Mental Health Day.
+This year, the Day was supported by WHO, the International Association for Suicide Prevention, and United for Global Mental Health Day.

 What is mental health?